Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Eat foods that make calcium easier to absorb

-Calcium is absorbed best from milk and yogurt.
-These foods are the best calcium suppliers.
-These are everyday food products, they are sold in special packages that you can take with you and are suitable for people who spend a lot of time outside the home.
+Calcium is best absorbed from milk and yogurt.
+These foods are the best suppliers of calcium.
+These are everyday food products, they are sold in special packaging that you can take with you and are suitable for people who spend a lot of time outside the home.

-Low-fat dairy products contain the same amount of calcium as high-fat products, and in addition, they are reduced in fat and, which is also beneficial for the body.
+Low-fat dairy products contain the same amount of calcium as high-fat products, and in addition they have a reduced fat content, which is also beneficial for the body.

-Some other foods contain calcium, which is poorly absorbed.
-This is because these foods contain calcium-binding substances called oxalates (found in many green vegetables) and phytates (found in unrefined grains).
-Of the two, oxalates are more likely to interfere with calcium absorption.
+Some other foods contain calcium, which is difficult to absorb.
+The reason is that these foods contain calcium-binding substances called oxalates (found in many green vegetables) and phytates (found in unrefined grain products).
+Of these two substances, oxalates have a more pronounced ability to interfere with calcium absorption.

 For example .
-Although spinach contains calcium, it also contains oxalates (like beets and rhubarb), which bind to calcium and block calcium absorption.
+Although spinach contains calcium, it also contains oxalates (like beets and rhubarb), which bind to calcium and block its absorption.

-These products, in addition to substances that block calcium absorption, also contain useful substances and therefore should not be excluded from the list of consumed foods.
-However, the calcium in these foods should not count towards your daily intake.
+These products, in addition to substances that block calcium absorption, also contain useful substances and therefore should not be excluded from the list of consumed products.
+However, the calcium contained in these foods should not be counted toward your daily intake.

-We lose calcium in our urine every day.
-Small losses of calcium in the urine are natural process...
-Research data shows that urinary calcium loss is enhanced by the consumption of excess amounts of salt, caffeine, and protein.
+Every day we lose calcium in our urine.
+Small losses of calcium in urine are natural process.
+Research data shows that urinary calcium loss is increased by consuming excess amounts of salt, caffeine, and protein.

 Salt (sodium chloride)

 Excess sodium increases urinary calcium loss.
-Consumption table salt is the most common cause of urinary excretion of calcium.
-About 90% of sodium comes from food, not table salt.
-Therefore, it can be advised to keep the intake of salt and salty foods to a minimum, this recommendation is also beneficial for general condition your health.
+Consumption table salt is the most common cause of calcium excretion in urine.
+About 90% of sodium comes from foods, not table salt.
+Therefore, it can be advised to reduce the consumption of salt and salty foods to a minimum, this recommendation is also useful for general condition your health.

 Food